 - After an initial assessment, your therapist will chalk out some goals for you, based on your inputs.

 - During the sessions, your therapist will work with you to understand the connection between your thoughts, feelings, and your behavior.
-The aim of the process is to identify any unhealthy thought patterns that could be leading to self-destructive beliefs or behavior.
+The aim of the process is to

 - You will work with your therapist to spot such negative and false beliefs and, subsequently, try and change these beliefs.
 If successful, you will emerge with the skills to think more constructively.
 You’ll also have beliefs and behaviors that are healthier than before.